 Dancer and Showgirl

-At age 15, with her parent’s blessing but without completing her high school education, Brooks left for New York City to join Denishawn, then the leading modern dance troupe in America.
+At age 15, with her parent’s blessing but without completing her high school education, Brooks left for New York City to study with Denishawn, then the leading modern dance troupe in America.
 [Brooks’ move to New York City is depicted in Laura Moriarty’s bestselling novel, The Chaperone, which is the basis for the 2018 film from PBS Masterpiece.]
-The teen-aged Brooks performed with Denishawn for two seasons, traveling with the company by train and car and dancing in cities and small towns across the United States.
-Among their hundreds of stops were auditoriums and concert halls in Atlanta, Buffalo, Cleveland, Denver, Houston, Pittsburgh, and St. Louis, as well as the Academy of Music in Philadelphia, Lyric Theatre in Baltimore, Orchestra Hall in Chicago, and Orchestra Hall in Detroit.
-There was a long stand at the Apollo Theatre in Atlantic City, and repeat performances at the Brooklyn Academy of Music, Boston Opera House, and National Theater in Washington D.C.
-Again and again, the company received rave reviews wherever they performed, be it the Pabst Theatre in Milwaukee, Wisconsin or Town Hall in New York City.
+The teen-aged Brooks performed in Denishawn for two seasons, traveling with the company by train and car and dancing in cities and small towns across the United States.
+Among their hundreds of stops were auditoriums and concert halls in cities and town big and small including Atlanta, Buffalo, Cleveland, Denver, Houston, Pittsburgh, and St. Louis, as well as at the Academy of Music in Philadelphia, Lyric Theatre in Baltimore, Orchestra Hall in Chicago, and Orchestra Hall in Detroit.
+There was also a long stand at the Apollo Theatre in Atlantic City, and repeat performances at the Brooklyn Academy of Music, Boston Opera House, and National Theater in Washington D.C.
+Again and again, the company received rave reviews wherever they performed, be it the Pabst Theatre in Milwaukee or Town Hall in New York City.
 Denishawn was also applauded in Canada, where they danced at venues in Toronto, Montreal, Ottawa and elsewhere.

 Though just a teen, Brooks performed alongside such future dance greats as Martha Graham and Charles Weideman, as well as Denishawn founders Ruth St. Denis and Ted Shawn.
 It must have been a heady time for someone so young.
 Brooks’ name would sometimes appeared in newspaper reviews, and on one occasion, the company took in a performance by the great Isadora Duncan.
 During her second year with Denishawn, Brooks advanced in the company to a featured role in a piece opposite Shawn.
 She was maturing as a dancer, learning and growing….
 And then it ended.
 One day, at the end of her second season, a long-simmering antagonism between Brooks and St. Denis came to a head.
 St. Denis, one of the most renowned artists of her time, dismissed the 17-year old Brooks, telling her in front of the other Denishawn dancers that Brooks possessed a superior attitude, “I am dismissing you from the company because you want life handed to you on a silver salver”.
-The words left a bitter, and lasting impression.
+The words left a bitter, though lasting impression.
 Years later, when she was drafting an autobiographical novel, Brooks gave the book’s final chapter the title, “The Silver Salver”.
+An illustrated account of Brooks’ tenure with Denishawn, including their tour itineraries, can be found HERE.

-Thanks to new friend Barbara Bennett (sister of Constance and Joan Bennett), Brooks found work as a Broadway chorus girl in the George White’s Scandals, followed by an appearance as a featured dancer in the 1925 edition of the famous Ziegfeld Follies, which then included both Will Rogers and W.C.
+Thanks to new friend Barbara Bennett (sister of Constance and Joan), Brooks found work as a Broadway chorus girl in the George White’s Scandals, followed by an appearance as a featured dancer in the 1925 edition of the famous Ziegfeld Follies, which then included both Will Rogers and W.C.
 Fields.
 Between gigs with the Scandals and Follies, Brooks traveled to England, where she found work at the city’s famed Café de Paris and became the first person to dance the Charleston in London.
-(Read more about Brooks’ time as a dancer and showgirl.)
+Brooks’ brief time in London is documented HERE.

 Around this time, the up-and-coming dancer was involved in a minor scandal over the publication of a series of risque images taken of Brooks.
-(Posing for magazine photographers was something Brooks and many other showgirls did in order to earn extra money.)
+(At the time, posing for magazine photographers was something Brooks and many other showgirls did in order to earn extra money.)
 The nature of the images, which by today’s standards are rather tame, as well as the publicity generated by a threatened lawsuit over their continued publication, made news around the country.
-It was also around this time that Brooks was noticed by famed movie star Charlie Chaplin, who was then in New York City for the premiere of his new film, The Gold Rush.
-The two enjoyed an affair that lasted the summer.
+It was around this time that Brooks was noticed by famed movie star Charlie Chaplin, who was then in New York City for the premiere of his new film, The Gold Rush.
+The two had an affair that lasted the summer.
+Read more about their romantic interlude HERE.

 Everything, it seemed, was happening at once for the young Louise Brooks.
-As a result of her celebrity, this much talked-about showgirl came to the attention of producer Walter Wanger, who signed the 18 year old to a five-year contract with Paramount, then and now a leading film studio.
+As a result of her celebrity, this much talked-about showgirl also came to the attention of producer Walter Wanger, who signed the 18 year old to a five-year contract with Paramount.

 Film Career